H-1B1 visa

 The U.S.-Chile Free Trade Agreement and the U.S.-Singapore Free Trade Agreement led to the creation of a special category of visas only available to citizens of Chile or Singapore.

-For a sponsored employee already present in the U.S. in a valid nonimmigrant status (which does not include ESTA visa waiver), an employer may file petitions, such as an I-129 petition, to USCIS seeking a change of status, extension of status, or change from one H-1B1 employer to another.
-A timely filed extension of status to work for the same employer confers 240 days of additional work authorization beyond the H-1B1 worker’s expiration of the I-94 period of admission while the decision from USCIS is pending.
+For a sponsored employee already present in the U.S. in a valid nonimmigrant status (which does not include ESTA visa waiver), an employer may file an I-129 petition to USCIS on their behalf seeking a change of status, extension of status, or change from one H-1B1 employer to another.
+It is important to file the extension request before the current status expires to maintain lawful status in the U.S.

 H-1B1 visas are granted with 18 months of validity.
 Each time someone is admitted to the U.S. with their H-1B1 visa, they are admitted for a year.
 To be work authorized, the H-1B1 worker must be employed in a valid period of stay with an unexpired I-94 record, and must also have an unexpired certified LCA.
+H-1B1 status is renewable indefinitely as long as the H-1B1 worker continues to meet the eligibility requirements

 Labor Condition Application

 The LCA sets forth the minimum compensation for the sponsored job (per hour, per day, per month, or per year).
-The H-1B1 worker must be paid the “required wage rate” which is defined as the greater of (1) the “actual wage rate” (i.e., the rate paid by the employer to all its other employees with similar experience and qualifications for that employment); or (2) the “prevailing wage” (i.e., the wage rate for the occupational classification in the area of employment at the time the LCA is filed).
+The H-1B1 worker must be paid the “required wage rate” which is defined as the greater of (1) the “actual wage rate” (i.e., the rate paid by the employer to all its other employees with similar experience and qualifications for that employment); or (2) the “prevailing wage” (i.e., the wage rate that the government says is normal for that occupation in that location at that level of seniority).
 The “prevailing wage” is determined by the National Prevailing Wage Center (NPWC) each year for each occupation, for each metropolitan area of the United States.
-Thus, H-1B1 workers earn the same wages as American workers who work in the same position.
-Employing an H-1B1 worker is not cheaper than employing an American worker.

 Licensure is Not a Prerequisite to H-1B1 Admission